holochain/holochain-proto/README.md

     go get github.com/metacurrency/holochain/
     make deps

+If you already installed the hc command line interface the dependencies will have been installed, and this step is unnecessary.

-Note that `make deps` has a side-effect of re-writing some of the imports in various files.
-When you are ready to make commits to your repo, you must run:
+Note that `make` and `make deps` have a side-effect of re-writing some of the imports in various files.
+This is how `gx` handles dependencies on specific versions of go imports.
+But this means that when you are ready to make commits to your repo, you must undo these re-writes so they don't get committed to the repo.
+You can do this with:

     make publish

-To redo those rewrites and continue working you can run:
+After you have made your commit and are ready to continue working, you can redo those rewrites without re-running the full dependency install with:

     make work